I have been thinking a lot lately about how not to be a zombie.

-So, zombies are particularly terrifying because they are creatures who used to be human beings but who have become completely inhuman.
-Perhaps this especially terrifies us because it is frightening to think that we could still be us in some way (like being in our bodies) but completely lose what is most us: our humanity.
+So, zombies are particularly terrifying because they are creatures who used to be human beings.
+But they have become completely inhuman.
+Perhaps this especially terrifies us because it is frightening to think that we could still be us in some way (like being in our bodies) but completely lose what is most us.

 Zombies are scarier than ghosts.

 Second, zombies are particularly dreadful because they are empty.
 Zombies do not have dreams.
 They do not have imagination.
-They lack creativity, compassion, and an emotional life.
+And they lack creativity, compassion, and an emotional life.
 They cannot give, create, or improve.
-There is an element of dreadful passiveness to zombies.
+And there is an element of dreadful passivity to zombies.
 Their only activity is to destroy and consume.

-So, whatever being human means to us, it must have to do with the ability to give, create, or improve through our dreams, imagination, compassion and other emotional—or what might be called spiritual–capacities.
+So, whatever being human means to us, it must have to do with the ability to give, create, or improve.
+And it seems humans do these things through our dreams, imagination, compassion and other spiritual capacities.
 It seems that we believe that positive constructive power lies at the heart of our humanity.